Employer Branding in India: Why Your Company Culture IS Your Brand

 Step 4 — Activate Consistently Across Every Channel

 Activate your employer brand across your careers page, LinkedIn Company Page, job descriptions, and onboarding materials.
-Moreover, brief your leadership team, HR team, and marketing team on the employer brand narrative and guidelines together.
-Consistency across all three teams creates a unified, credible employer brand experience from first impression to first working day.
+Brief your leadership, HR, and marketing teams on the employer brand narrative and guidelines together.
+Consistency across all three teams creates a unified, credible experience from first impression to first working day.

 Step 5 — Measure and Refine Quarterly

 Track application quality, offer acceptance rate, employee NPS, and Glassdoor rating trends every quarter.
-Specifically, these metrics reveal whether your employer brand resonates with the talent you actually want to attract.
-Additionally, compare quarter-on-quarter trends to identify which employer brand initiatives drive the strongest measurable results.
+These metrics reveal whether your employer brand resonates with the talent you actually want to attract.
+Compare quarter-on-quarter trends to identify which initiatives drive the strongest measurable results.

 How to Measure the ROI of Employer Branding